-This Equity benefit in year 1 is \$286,466 (2020\$) using the National Cooperative Highway Research Program methodology.
-This benefit totals a Net Present Value of \$6,960,361 (2020\$) over 20-years using a 7 percent discount rate.
+This Equity benefit using the National Cooperative Highway Research Program methodology.
+This benefit totals a Net Present Value of \$13,844,135 (2021\$) over 20-years using a 7 percent discount rate.

 See the "EQUITY Bike Commuter" worksheet of the BCA spreadsheet.

-Bike Commuter Mobility Benefit - Reconnecting Knoxville Project
+Bike Commuter Mobility Benefit - Induced Use - Reconnecting Knoxville Project

 Bicyclists are willing to travel additional distances to avoid biking in traffic.
 The National Cooperative Highway Research Program finds that bicyclists are willing to travel up to 20.38 additional minutes (valued at \$12) to use an off-street bike path if one is available instead of the shortest path in mixed traffic.
 Currently, 2.03% percent of commuters in the 1.0 mile radii of the Reconnecting Knoxville projects bike to work.
-This corresponds to about 167 existing bike commuters in the 1.0-mile radii of projects are expected to be added as a result of these projects being built.
+This corresponds to about 334 existing bike commuters in the 1.0-mile radii of projects are expected to be added because of these projects being built.

-This Mobility benefit for bike commuters totals a Net Present Value of \$48,703,386 (2020\$) over 20-years using a 7 percent discount rate.
+This Mobility benefit for bike commuters totals a Net Present Value of \$ \$16,455,460 (2021\$) over 20-years using a 7 percent discount rate.

 See the "MOBILITY Bike Commuter" worksheet of the BCA spreadsheet.